1(415) 547-7800 Contact Us

 Gender Affirming Care

-As of 4/1/25, medical necessity criteria and guidelines for gender affirming care authorizations are accessed directly from World Professional Association for Transgender Health’s (WPATH) Standards of Care for the Health of Transgender and Gender Diverse People, Version 8, Department of Health Care Services (DHCS) guides and California Health and Safety Code regulations.
+Medical necessity criteria and guidelines for gender affirming care authorizations are accessed directly from World Professional Association for Transgender Health’s (WPATH) Standards of Care for the Health of Transgender and Gender Diverse People, Version 8, Department of Health Care Services (DHCS) guides and California Health and Safety Code regulations.

 Resources: